Finite group actions on moduli spaces of vector bundles: Modular interpretation of the fixed-point set

 We hope to have made a convincing case that methods of group cohomology can help clarify an otherwise intricate situation (to wit, the study of the fixed-point set of a group action on a coarse moduli space of geometric objects), while at the same time providing sufficiently general results, to be used in a variety of concrete geometric situations.
-For example here, the cohomology groups appearing as indexing sets in Theorem \ref{main_result} can be computed using similar techniques in examples that look \textit{a priori} different (for instance the parabolic vector bundles of \cite{Andersen-Grove} and the Real vector bundles of \cite{Sch_JSG}).
+For example here, the cohomology groups appearing as indexing sets in Theorem \ref{main_result} can be computed using similar techniques in examples that look \textit{a priori} different (the parabolic vector bundles of \cite{Andersen-Grove} and the Real vector bundles of \cite{Sch_JSG}, to mention a few).
+In \cite{HS_quiver_autos,HS_rational_points}, we apply similar techniques to construct branes in hyper-k\"ahler quiver varieties and to study arithmetic aspects of quiver representations over a non-algebraically closed field.